 Kristen came here not as a stranger, but as someone who grew up “with” Green Chimneys.
 She attended Green Chimneys Summer Camp at Clearpool and later, was a camp counselor at Hillside.
 During college, Kristen spent a summer working in the Horse Barn.
 It was her first time working directly with equines, and the experience inspired her to pursue a career working with animals.

 Tradition of teaching the next generation

 Internships have long been a part of how Green Chimneys shares its expertise and promotes advocacy for children and animals.
 Supporting the future of the human-animal interaction through education is one of the main facets of The Sam and Myra Ross Institute at Green Chimneys.
-The Institute’s nature-based internship program offers those launching or changing careers the opportunity to fuse knowledge with practice.
+Through the Henry J. and Erna D. Leir Global Internship program, individuals launching or changing careers have the opportunity to fuse knowledge with practice.
 “The future of ethical and effective human-animal interaction services relies on trained professionals,” explains Michael Kaufmann who directs both The Institute and the Farm & Wildlife Center.
 “While academic institutions can provide the theoretical foundation of this work, an internship with The Sam and Myra Institute offers a rich immersion into the challenges and opportunities of working with children and animals over months.
 In the process, skills emerge and lives are enriched.”

 Expanding experience with animals while also partnering with students and staff

 Kristen spent last fall and early winter in the Horse Barn.
 Working with staff, students, volunteers and, of course, the equines, she quickly realized that she wanted to extend her time.
 Kristen began a second internship in the Teaching Barn, which is home to a range of livestock including chickens, sheep, goats, llamas and alpacas, pigs, and so on.